DAFT-8/bookmarks/README.md

 - [Epieos](https://epieos.com) — A service for checking phone availability across various platforms.
 - [NameCheckup](https://namecheckup.com) — A tool for checking username availability across various platforms.
 - [WhatsMyName](https://whatsmyname.app) — An app that helps users find available usernames on various social networks and websites.
+- [Digital Footprint Check](https://www.digitalfootprintcheck.com) — A tool to assess your online presence and privacy.
 - [Online EXIF Viewer](https://onlineexifviewer.com) — A tool for viewing EXIF data from images.
 - [Have I Been Pwned](https://haveibeenpwned.com) — A service that allows you to check if an email has been compromised in a data breach.
+- [Pentester](https://pentester.com) — A platform for penetration testing and security assessments.
 - [Grep.app](https://grep.app) — A web-based tool for searching through code repositories using grep.
 - [OpenStreetMap](https://www.openstreetmap.org) — A collaborative mapping project that provides free geographic data and mapping to anyone.
+- [Instant Street View](https://www.instantstreetview.com) — A tool for viewing street-level imagery instantly.
 - [Vehicle AI](https://vehicle-ai.vercel.app) — A web application for vehicle recognition and analysis using AI.

 </details>